Gurkiran-Kaur/Statistical_modelling_project/README.md

 ### Part 2
 Based on data built in part 1 from Citybik, relevant keys were identified as Latitude and Longitude for each Station in the list of stations.

-Based on data built in part 1 from Citybike, relevant keys were identified as Latitude and Longitude for each Station in the list of stations.

 Using values of Latitudes and Longitudes, for each of the bike stations in Part 1, both APIs were queried to retrieve information for the following in that location:
  1. Restaurants or bars